josephmc56/askmybrother/tf_v0.14.md

 subtitle: "[]{#_top .anchor}**[I Did a Deep Dive on Upgrading To Terraform v0.14 and This is What I Found]{.ul}**"
 ---
+ HashiCorp launched their latest major release v0.14 in early December 2020.
+However, I didn't get around to exploring this latest version until January 2020.

-I first became curious on the features of terraforms latest major release v0.14, as it is my first upgrade.
-I had a lot of questions going into, questions like, "Can I upgrade directly from the CLI?", "Do I have to have to reset the path for the new binaries?", and "How long will Terraform continue to offer support for my current version?"
-After reading Terraforms documentation, I felt I had even more.
-If you share these questions, don't worry, this articles aim is to address them.
+ I had a lot of questions when I first inquired about an upgrade, as it was my first with Terraform. questions like, "Can I upgrade directly from the CLI?", "Do I have to reset the path for the new binaries?", and "How long will Terraform continue to offer support for my current version if I choose to postpone the upgrade?"
+The more I read terraforms documentation the more questions arose about new features, expansions of previous features, and bug fixes (minor releases) If you share these questions, don't worry, this articles aim is to address them.
 I find when I'm having difficulty understanding things, the best approach is to try them out.
-After trying them out I thought I couldn't be the only person with these questions, and so it seemed like a good idea to share what I found.
+If you're like me and this is your first upgrade or you are just wondering if an upgrade is necessary, keep this in mind; a roll back is easily performed in Terraform (we'll get into that more later), so don't be afraid to follow along in lab.
 If you've upgraded with Terraform before, rest assure, the steps are the same as in all previous version.
 Below is a set of links to help you navigate the document to a specific section.
 Also throughout the article are links to Terraforms documentation to aid in your upgrade process.